4rankng/auction-app/frontend-react/README.md

 - For smaller screens:
   - Stack auction information columns vertically if needed.
   - Adjust the participant grid for ease of tapping.
-  - Ensure the timer and **“Kết Thúc Đấu Giá”** button remain visible.
+  - Ensure the timer and **"Kết Thúc Đấu Giá"** button remain visible.

 ---